Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/intro_slides.md

 ---

-## Building and packaging tools
+## How to package code?

-- First step is finding the right type of building or packaging standard fits best for your code.
+- First step is finding the right type of packaging standard that fits best for your code.
 - There are several (overlapping) options:
     - One of the many Linux package managers: apt, dpkg, yum, RPM Package Manager and many more ...
     - [CMake](https://cmake.org/) <span>: building / installation / packaging tool mostly for C, C++ projects<!-- .element: class="fragment" data-fragment-index="1" --></span>